 '''

-Get the instantiated chaincodes in the channel if specify channel, or get installed
+Get the instantiated chaincodes in the channel if specify channel, or get installed,

-→chaincodes on the peer
+\hookrightarrow chaincodes on the peer

 Usage:

 peer chaincode list [flags]

+Flags:

 -C, --channelID string

 The channel on which this command should be

-→executed
+⇔executed

+--connectionProfile string

---connectionProfile string Connection profile that provides the necessary...
+Connection profile that provides the necessary.

-→connection information for the network.
-Note: currently only supported for
+-connection information for the network.
+Note: currently only supported for,

 →providing peer connection information

 -h, --help

 help for list

 --installed

 Get the installed chaincodes on a peer

 --instantiated

 Get the instantiated chaincodes on a channel

---peerAddresses stringArray The addresses of the peers to connect to

---tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

-→cert files of the peers to connect to.
-The order and number of certs specified.

-⇒should match the --peerAddresses flag

-Global Flags:

---cafile string

-Path to file containing PEM-encoded

 (continues on next page)

-→trusted certificate(s) for the ordering endpoint

 '''